adabru/lug-server/readme.md

 sudo mkdir -m775 /home/www-letsencrypt
 sudo chown -R 33:33 /home/www-letsencrypt

-# start docker services, the DOMAIN and EMAIL variables are used in the stack.yml
+# start docker services, the DOMAIN and EMAIL variables are used in the docker-compose.yml
-sudo docker swarm init
 export DOMAIN=[your domain]
-export EMAIL=[your domain certificate email] sudo docker stack deploy -c lug-server/stack.yml lug
+export EMAIL=[your domain certificate email] cd lug-server sudo docker-compose up
-# for local development, better use `docker-compose up` as it doesn't mangle the names

 # wait until all docker images are pulled and started ; check with
 sudo docker ps